Wondering how much your old Disney VHS tapes are worth?

 - The Fox and the Hound (1994)

-- Anything still factory sealed sells for a premium; even more so with watermarks on the seal
+- Anything still factory sealed, especially with Disney-logo watermarks on the seal

-- Disney’s Very Merry Christmas Sing Along Songs in Clamshell (Blue Tape) – Sold for $33.83
+- Disney’s Very Merry Christmas Sing Along Songs in clamshell (blue tape)